6 Strategies to Teach Vocabulary to English Language Learners

 I strongly recommend leaving ample space between posters and maps on your walls so that your students are not over-saturated with visual input.
 Walls that are too cluttered with information may overwhelm your students rather than draw them in.

 - Supplies: Label containers for all supplies and materials in your classroom: pencils, colored pencils, erasers, scissors, rulers, glue, lined paper, white paper, and any other materials you use regularly.
 Label the shelves where binders, folders, writing journals, books, and workbooks are kept with their designated names.
 Labeling all materials will not only help your students learn vocabulary, it will help you and your students locate supplies easily—thereby maximizing classroom time.

 - Technology and Furniture: Label computers, computer screen, keyboard, mouse, speakers, classroom screen, cabinet, file cabinet, teacher desk, teacher chair, and tables.

 - Miscellaneous: Label a wall, a visible outlet, a visible chord, light switch, air vent, the ceiling, windows, shades, curtains, and the classroom door and clock.

 2. Speak to Your Students with Rich Vocabulary

 To many of our students, we are heroes.
 Our students look up to us.
 Many of them don’t have good role models at home to look up to.
 We may be the best role models they have in their lives at present.
 Take full advantage of your “hero status” by using rich vocabulary in your everyday instruction and interactions with your students.
 Believe me, they are listening to every word you say.

-A way to naturally incorporate rich vocabulary into your daily dialogue is to use different phrases interchangeably to communicate the same message to your students.
+Use a Variety of Rich Phrases to Communicate the Same Message: Another way to naturally incorporate rich vocabulary into your daily dialogue is to use different rich phrases interchangeably to communicate the same message to your students.